 - (1) Includes 1,443,356 shares of Common Stock and warrants to purchase 194,592 shares of Common Stock, exercisable within 60 days of the Record Date, held by Cato Holding Company dba Cato BioVentures; excludes 8,566 shares of Common Stock and warrants to purchase 23,209 shares of Common Stock and options to purchase 1,458 shares of Common Stock exercisable within 60 days of the Record Date held by Dr. Allen Cato, the Chairman and Chief Executive Officer of Cato BioVentures; Dr. Cato disclaims beneficial ownership of these shares except to the extent of his pecuniary interest in Cato BioVentures.
-The address for Cato BioVentures is 4364 South Alston Avenue, Durham, North Carolina 27713. - (2) Based solely on information available to us from our internal records, as of the Record Date.
+The address for Cato BioVentures is 4364 South Alston Avenue, Durham, North Carolina 27713. - 2) Based solely on information available to us from our internal records, as of the Record Date.
 Consists of 735,717 shares of Common Stock held by Platinum Long Term Growth VII, LLC ("Platinum").
-Excludes (i) 799,929 shares held by Platinum that may be acquired within 60 days of the Record Date upon the exercise of warrants, and (ii) 1,654,174 shares that may be acquired by Platinum upon conversion of senior convertible promissory bridge notes.
-The warrants and convertible promissory notes provide a limitation on the exercise of such warrants and notes, such that the number of shares of Common Stock that may be acquired by the holder upon exercise of the warrants or conversion of the notes is limited to the extent necessary to ensure that, following such exercise, the total number of shares of Common Stock then beneficially owned by the holder does not exceed 9.99% of the total number of issued and outstanding shares of Common Stock (including for such purpose the shares of Common Stock issuable upon such exercise or conversion) of the Company without providing the Company with 61 days' prior notice of the Record Date, is that Platinum is 152 West 57th Street, 4th Floor, New York, NY 10019. - (3) Includes 76,087 shares of Common Stock held by the 1997 Singh Family Trust U/R/D 5/29/97, options to purchase 624,682 shares of Common Stock exercisable within 60 days of the Record Date and warrants to purchase 58,776 shares of Common Stock exercisable within 60 days of the Record Date. - (4) Includes options to purchase 257,861 shares of Common Stock exercisable within 60 days of the Record Date. - (5) Includes warrants to purchase 2,223 shares of Common Stock, options to purchase 182,529 shares of Common Stock exercisable within 60 days of the Record Date and excludes 100,000 shares of Common Stock subject to a divorce decree. - (6) Includes 17,354 shares of Common Stock, options to purchase 83,832 shares of Common Stock exercisable within 60 days of the Record Date, and warrants to purchase 1,392 share of Common Stock exercisable within 60 days of the Record Date. - (7) Includes options to purchase 53,228 shares of Common Stock exercisable within 60 days of the Record Date. - (8) Includes options to purchase 43,228 shares of Common Stock exercisable within 60 days of the Record Date.
+Excludes (i) 799,929 shares held by Platinum that may be acquired within 60 days of the Record Date upon the exercise of warrants, and (ii) 1,653,925 shares that may be acquired by Platinum upon conversion of senior convertible promissory bridge notes.
+The warrants and convertible promissory notes provide a limitation on the exercise of such warrants and notes, such that the number of shares of Common Stock that may be acquired by the holder upon exercise of the warrants or conversion of the notes is limited to the extent necessary to ensure that, following such exercise, the total number of shares of Common Stock then beneficially owned by the holder does not exceed 9.99% of the total number of issued and outstanding shares of Common Stock (including for such purpose the shares of Common Stock issuable upon such exercise or conversion) of the Company without providing the Company with 61 days' prior notice thereof.
+The effect of this 9.99% limitation, based on total capitalization of the Company as of the Record Date, is that Platinum is currently prohibited from exercising 799,929 warrants without providing the Company with 61 days' prior notice of thereof.
+The address for Platinum is 152 West 57th Street, 4th Floor, New York, NY 10019. - (3) Includes 76,087 shares of Common Stock held by the 1997 Singh Family Trust U/R/D 5/29/97, options to purchase 624,682 shares of Common Stock exercisable within 60 days of the Record Date and warrants to purchase 58,776 shares of Common Stock exercisable within 60 days of the Record Date. - (4) Includes options to purchase 257,861 shares of Common Stock exercisable within 60 days of the Record Date. - (5) Includes warrants to purchase 2,223 shares of Common Stock, options to purchase 182,529 shares of Common Stock exercisable within 60 days of the Record Date and excludes 100,000 shares of Common Stock subject to a divorce decree. - (6) Includes 17,354 shares of Common Stock, options to purchase 83,832 shares of Common Stock exercisable within 60 days of the Record Date, and warrants to purchase 1,392 share of Common Stock exercisable within 60 days of the Record Date. - (7) Includes options to purchase 53,228 shares of Common Stock exercisable within 60 days of the Record Date. - (8) Includes options to purchase 43,228 shares of Common Stock exercisable within 60 days of the Record Date.